ramereth/presentation-openstack-power8/source/index.rst

   .. revealjs:: POWER8 at OSUOSL

     - Goal is to provide on-demand PPC64/PPC64LE compute resources to FOSS projects
-    - Assist with ppc64le porting & testing
+    - Assist with ppc64/ppc64le porting & testing
-    - Expose OSU students to the technology
+    - Expose OSU students to OpenStack and POWER8
-    - Collaboration with IBM engineers
+    - Collaboration with IBM engineers on architecture issues
-    - Create an vanilla Openstack cluster for FOSS projects
+    - Create a vanilla Openstack cluster for FOSS projects

   .. revealjs:: Projects running on our P8 cluster